Apologies, but no results were found.

 Associate Professor (Tenure)

-New media art, virtual reality, physical computing, critical design, geo location.
+New media art, virtual reality, physical computing, critical design, geo location, visual art, interactive art.

 Courses & Teaching